yaal-coop/canaille/doc/tutorial/databases.rst

 otp
 ~~~

-If the `otp <https://www.openldap.org/software/man.cgi?query=slapo-otp>`_ overlay is configured, you will be able to add one-time password authentication in canaille.
+If the `otp <https://www.openldap.org/software/man.cgi?query=slapo-otp>`_ overlay is configured, you will be able to add one-time passcode authentication in canaille.

 Here is a configuration example compatible with canaille: